Looking to continue reign of domestic dominance

 Cyclingnews spoke to team manager Steve Price about the team and its seemingly endless level of success on a budget much smaller than most imagine.

-CN: How was your preparation for the start of 2014 NRS series and how are you finding the season?
+CN: How was your preparation for the start of the 2014 NRS series and how are you finding the season?

 It's all pretty much going to plan.
 We aim to perform as strongly as we can at every event we take part in but we also have other goals this year with a big block of Asian racing as well, but our preparation for the year so far has been very successful.
 [Joe Cooper won the first NRS event of 2014, the Tour de Perth, in March].